Adoption Information: Haiti

 If you wish to request a one-time, no-fee extension of your Form I-600A approval for an additional 18 months:

-If you began the adoption process before April 1, 2014, but your case will be unable to meet the transition case criteria described in the chart above by April 1, 2016, you may continue your adoption from Haiti provided that you continue with your case through changing to the Hague Adoption Convention process.
+If you began the adoption process before April 1, 2014, but your case will not meet the transition case criteria described in the chart above by April 1, 2016, you may continue your adoption from Haiti provided that you continue under the Hague Adoption Convention process.

-Also, if your case will be able to meet the transition case criteria described in the chart above by April 1, 2016, you have the option of choosing to continue your case through changing to the Hague Adoption Convention process.
+Also, if your case will meet the transition case criteria described in the chart above by April 1, 2016, you have the option of choosing to continue your case under the non-Hague Adoption process or changing to the Hague Adoption Convention process.

 The directions below describe how to change your non-Hague Convention adoption case to the Hague Adoption Convention process.